cmarkstaller/start-up/README.md

 ## bWebSocket data placeholder showing where realtime communication will go
 The goals on your friend's goal cards will update live, so the moment your friend completes a goal or adds a new one, you will be able to see it.

+# CSS Startup
+**The style I am going for here is a phone application**

+## Name and link to Github
+Displayed underneath the login window in index.html

+## Header, footer, and main content body
+index.html and main.html are my two main html files

+## Navigation elements
+You can go back and forth between the login page and the main page, everything else will be done in the main page using java script, I have buttons that are ready to add this functionality for add goal and add friend.
+I made an awesome hamburger menu that I could add more elements too should I find the need such as a settings page.

+## Responsive to window resizing
+Looks good

+## Application elements

+## Application text content
+I have text that represents just about everything that I need to represent

+## Application images
+Added a few epic background images